 A new multimedia exhibit shares the stories and portraits of 13 Upper Valley farmers who are using agricultural methods that mitigate and adapt to climate change and help build a food supply that can withstand the impact of climate disruption.

-“Climate Farmer Stories” opens Saturday, April 1, 5-7 pm at BALE Commons in South Royalton, VT and is free and open to the public.
+“Climate Farmer Stories” opens Monday, April 3, in the Vermont State House Cafeteria exhibit space, where it will be on view through April.
+It also opened Saturday, April 1, 5-7 pm at BALE Commons in South Royalton, VT.
 Guests will be able to browse portraits – made by esteemed artists from this region – and informational panels on climate-friendly agriculture and use their phones to play audio interviews with the farmers depicted in the portraits.
-Farmers from some of the 13 farms featured in the exhibit will be there to meet people and answer questions about their farms and methods.

 The exhibit will remain on display at BALE Commons through April.
 Starting in June, it will travel between numerous Upper Valley libraries.
 The library exhibit schedule will be posted at https://vitalcommunities.org/upcoming-events/ in later spring.